ChipsChan/CD_GP/README.md

 **Folder: 'analysis process'**

-This folder contains files used to analyze the metadata.
-We utilized Python to calculate the frequency and scores of words identified as left-wing and right-wing.
+This folder contains files used for analyzing the metadata.
+We utilized Python to calculate the frequencies and scores of words identified as left-wing and right-wing.
+Additionally, we generated graphs using these results to aid in our analysis.